-When we start any endeavour or filmmaking or business project, we must start with positivity.
+When we start any endeavor or filmmaking or business project, we must start with positivity.
 It must come from a positive state of wanting to change.
 When we permit ourselves to change, we allow great life-changing things to happen.

 I recently talked about The P-Word and how it affects what we do in filmmaking and business.
 I want to talk a little more about Positivity today.